CieloCris/surfs_up/README.md

 To accomplish our purpose, the challenge was specifically to study the temperature trends in June and December, using an SQLite data file and other resources, such as SQLAlchemy, Pandas, Numpy, Matplotlib, Jupyther Notebook as well as Python, and Anaconda.

 Our final task was to present summary statistics of temperature data for the chosen months.
-That information helps us to define if the Surf and Ice Cream Shop Business can be successful and sustainable all the year.
+That information helped us to define if the Surf and Ice Cream Shop Business can be successful and sustainable all the year.
 We also perform an additional analysis about precipitation.

 ## Resources